jordan4ibanez/hashmap_f90/README.md

 - Concurrent string key hashmap.
 - Concurrent c_int64_t key hashmap.

+With concurrent hashmaps, basically you need to call lock before you do something then unlock it.

 ### Example:

 You can run the example with: ``make test``